2019 Research Workshop Attendees

 Steven Attia, DO, Assistant Professor of Oncology, Mayo Clinic

-Dr. Steven Attia is a medical oncologist at Mayo Clinic in Jacksonville, Florida.
-He is fellowship trained at the University of Wisconsin.
-His sole clinical and research focus is patients with desmoid tumor, sarcomas of soft tissue and bone including gastrointestinal stromal tumor (GIST), as well as chordoma, epithelioid hemangioendothelioma (EHE) and other locally aggressive or malignant tumors of soft tissue and bone.
-He is the research chair for the Mayo Clinic Sarcoma Disease Oriented Group.
+Steven Attia, DO, is a medical oncologist at Mayo Clinic in Jacksonville, Florida.
+He completed fellowship training at the University of Wisconsin.
+His sole clinical and research focus is patients with sarcomas, desmoid tumors and chordoma.
+He is research chair for the Mayo Clinic Sarcoma Disease Oriented Group, ECOG Sarcoma Working Group co-chair (medical oncology), and a member of the SARC Clinical Trials Review Committee.
+He and his team at Mayo Clinic in Florida evaluate over 300 new sarcoma cases each year and enroll approximately 60 patients a year to therapeutic sarcoma and desmoid tumor clinical trials.
+Along with Dr. Benjamin Wilke, he is the recipient of a 2018 DTRF research grant to conduct a pilot study of intralesional triamcinolone acetonide for desmoid tumors.
 Aside from clinical trials and patient care, Dr. Attia has an interest in optimizing the way patients with rare tumors are discussed.
-He chairs a first-in-kind, CME accredited, weekly international sarcoma tumor board which he founded in 2010 that connects 10 sarcoma centers in the United States and Europe by videoconference to review challenging cases seen at these centers.
+He chairs a CME accredited, weekly international sarcoma tumor board which he founded in 2010 that connects 10 sarcoma centers in the United States and Europe by videoconference to review challenging cases seen at these centers.
 Profile here.

 Jesse Boehm, PhD, Scientific Director, The Broad Institute of MIT and Harvard